vacp2p/rfc/content/docs/rfcs/38/README.md

 P(i) = \frac{w_i}{\sum_{j=0}^{j=N} w_j}
 $$

+where `w` is evidence.
 The list of nodes is maintained by a separate protocol (the network layer), and eventual consistency of this knowledge in the network suffices.
 Even if there are slight divergences in the network view from different nodes, the algorithm is resilient to those.